freestone-endurance/comms/manuals/sawatch/skyline.markdown

 ### Gear List

-- inReach
+- inReach (Emergency Communication)
 - Starlink Satellite Terminal
+- Generator
 - iPhone
 - iPad x2 for OST Entry
-- 2x Goal Zero Boulder 50 Solar Panel
-- Goal Zero Yeti 200X Battery
-- Vault 200 Pelican Case

 ### Instructions

+- Setup generator away from the aid station and runner's path.
+Remember to turn it on, engage the choke and pull the ripcord.
+Once the generator ison, disengage the choke and open the air vent on the top to allow air to fill the gas chamber as it uses gas.
-- Setup Starlink in an open area, plugged into Yeti battery, with both Solar Panels daisy chained to constantly charge the battery.
+- Setup Starlink in an open area, plugged into the generator.
 - Refresh OST Remote data (download roster updates)
 - Contact CommsHQ via Discord (if no internet, use inReach)
 - Monitor state of Yeti battery.
 It should stay at 100% with both solar panels in full sunlight.
 Without sunlight, battery should last 6+ hours.